openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 | battery       | low-battery | Switch       | Low battery                                      |
 | battery       | status      | String       | Description of the battery status (*)            |

-### Welcome Home
+### Security Home

+A Security Home is the home holding at least one Welcome or Presence camera and related devices (alarms, door tags...)

-All these channels are read only.
+All channels are read only.

-**Supported channels for the Home thing:**
+**Supported channels for the Security Home thing:**

 | Channel Group | Channel Id             | Item Type | Description                                      |
 | ------------- | ---------------------- | --------- | ------------------------------------------------ |
 | security      | person-count           | Number    | Total number of persons that are at home         |
 | security      | unknown-person-count   | Number    | Total number of unknown persons that are at home |
 | security      | unknown-person-picture | Image     | Snapshot of unknown person that is at home       |

-All these channels are read only.

 **Supported trigger channels for the Home thing:**